psliwka/tarball-deploy/README.md

   one, right?) to your server.
 * How to switch to the new release atomically, so that the site is in consistent state all the time.
+* How to call securely additional hooks before and after deployment (f.ex. restarting your web server), in a way which does not allow your CI runner to execute arbitrary commands on the server.

 Requirements
 ------------